Kanalkampf: Portland

 In the morning of 4 July, the Luftwaffe attacked Portland harbour.
 Messerschmitt Bf 110s from V.(Z)./Lehrgeschwader 1 (LG 1: Experimental Wing) and two Staffeln (squadrons) of Messerschmitt Bf 109s from I./Jagdgeschwader 1 (JG 1: Fighter Wing) (renamed III./Jagdgeschwader 27 -JG 27- the next day) escorted Junkers Ju 87 Stukas of II./Sturzkampfgeschwader 51 (StG 51, renamed II./Sturzkampfgeschwader 1 StG 1, the next day).
-At 08:15 the Stukas arrived and with no RAF fighters in sight, attacked HMS Foylebank (ex-MV Andrew Weir) armed with four twin four-inch high-angle guns, multiple two-pounder Pom-Pom guns and 0.5-inch machine guns.
+At 08:15 the Stukas arrived and with no RAF fighters in sight, attacked HMS Foylebank (ex-MV Andrew Weir,5,582 GRT) armed with four twin four-inch high-angle guns, multiple two-pounder Pom-Pom guns and 0.5-inch machine guns.
 The ship had been sent to Portland on 9 June to protect the harbour.
-The gunners on Foylebank did not have the time to man their weapons properly and 104 bombs were dropped, many bombs hit the vessel; Foylebank's tender was hit and sank immediately, 176 sailors being killed or died of wounds.
+The gunners on Foylebank did not have the time to man their weapons properly and 104 bombs were dropped, many hitting the vessel.
+Foylebank's tender was hit and sank immediately, 176 sailors being killed or died of wounds.
 The Stukas sank Silverdial and damaged the merchantmen East Wales (4,358 GRT), William Wilberforce (5,004 GRT) and City of Melbourne (6,630 GRT).
 StG 51 lost a Ju 87, shot down by Foylebank gunners, Leutnant Schwarze and his gunner being posted missing and another Stuka was slightly damaged; a Bf 109 was damaged.

 Convoy OA 178

-Convoy OA 178 (convoy Outbound Atlantic) of 14 ocean-going merchantmen and local collier traffic left the Thames Estuary, bound for the west coast and passed Dover safely on 3 July.
+Convoy OA 178 (Outbound Atlantic) of 14 ocean-going merchantmen and local collier traffic left the Thames Estuary, bound for the west coast and passed Dover safely on 3 July.
 German radar picked up the convoy and the Luftwaffe was ordered to intercept the ships after attacking Portland.
 A Junkers Ju 88 reconnaissance aircraft from 1.(F)/123 flew over the Channel and reported that the convoy was south-west of Portland.
 I./StG 2 from Falaise with 24 Ju 87s, escorted by a Staffel of fighters from I./JG 1.
 The attack was followed by 23 Ju 87s of III./StG 51 after they had been hastily re-fuelled and bombed up.
-Dallas City was bombed, engulfed in flames and collided with Flimson which was also hit; the ships took 15 minutes to disengage, Dallas City sinking later.
-Antonio limped into Portland Harbour with Flimson, where the anti-aircraft ship Foylebank was on fire and sinking.
-Deucalion (1,796 GRT), Kolga (3,526 GRT) and Britsum (5,225 GRT) were sunk and SS Canadian Constructor, was damaged for no Luftwaffe loss.
+SS Dallas City (4,952 GRT) was bombed, engulfed in flames and collided with SS Flimston (4,674 GRT) which was also hit; the ships took 15 minutes to disengage, Dallas City sinking later at 50°09' N, 02°01 W, the crew being rescued.
+Antonio limped into Portland Harbour with Flimston, where the anti-aircraft ship Foylebank was on fire and sinking.
+The Dutch ship SS Deucalion (1,796 GRT, 27 survivors) sank at 50°11' N, 02°35' W, Kolga (3,526 GRT) and Britsum (5,225 GRT) were sunk and SS Canadian Constructor, was damaged for no Luftwaffe loss.